exercism/julia/concepts/types/introduction.md

 Commonly, this might be used with the return value of a function, as a simple last check that the function behaved as expected.

-Note that there is an `@assert` macro for other forms of assertion.

 ## The Type Hierarchy

 `Int64`, `Int16`, `String`, `Char`: where do these types _"come from"_.